HtinAung/Haulio.FarmFresh.Backend/README.md

 The storage used for uploading product image in Store API uses Azure Blob Storage.
 This storage is also the place for holding the log data (information and error) for the applications.
 You can see the blob storage connection string in the appsettings.json (in real life, i don't put sensitive informations in appsettings.json).

 ## API Swagger
+### NB: To test the swagger apis, please click the Authorize button, click checklist for the scope and for login, please use account info above
 ![enter image description here](https://raw.githubusercontent.com/mirzaevolution/Haulio.FarmFresh.Backend/master/Screenshots/2022-01-25_09h50_021.png)

 ![enter image description here](https://github.com/mirzaevolution/Haulio.FarmFresh.Backend/blob/master/Screenshots/2022-01-25_09h50_061.png?raw=true)